tModLoader/tModLoader/MigrationGuide_1.4.5.md

       * Previously, the draw code was specific for `ExampleWhipProjectileAdvanced`.
 Now it will work for any number of segments.
 	  * Even if your whips seem to draw fine, double check the code because it is likely that the third segment of your whip wasn't being drawn.
 	* See the *Whips and Tag Effects* section above for details on tag damage changes.
+* `ExampleAdvancedFlailProjectile`, `ExampleCustomSwingProjectile`, `ExampleDrillProjectile`, `ExampleFailProjectile`, `ExampleHeldProjectileWeaponProjectile`, `ExampleJoustingLanceProjectile`, `ExampleShortswordProjectile`, `ExampleSpearProjectile`, `ExampleWhipProjectile`, `ExampleWhipProjectileAdvanced`, and `ExampleYoyoProjectile` have been updated to support being held by mannequins.
+* `ExampleCustomUseStyleWeapon` (`ExampleCustomUseStyleGlobalItem`) has been updated to support being held by mannequins using `TEDisplayDoll.RegisterUsePose` and `player.isDisplayDollOrInanimate`.

 ## Renamed, Moved, or Removed Members